 Can ICT and artificial intelligence "improve" our brain adequately?
 Is our rationality "relative", "time dependent"?
+Humans often prefer beliefs and hope rather than reality.
+Does it mean that there is an additional "field" besides reality?

 If our brain (mind?) is the product of evolution designed to survive and to have offsprings, is it reliable to answer questions such as "Why there is something rather than nothing?"